-Mix with a spatula until a stickier dough begins to form.
+Mix with a spatula until a somewhat sticky dough begins to form.

-Now pour 80 ml of oil and mix a little more with a spatula or spoon.
+Now pour 80ml of oil and mix some more with a spatula or spoon.

-Then start kneading the dough with your hands, in a bowl or directly on the table.
+Then start kneading the dough with your hands, in the bowl or right on the table.

 Continue until you get a uniform and non-sticky dough.

-If it is too sticky, you can add a little more flour to the table in the kneading process, but not too much.
+If it's too sticky, you can dust the table with flour during the kneading process, but not too much.

-Put it back in the bowl and let it rise for 30 minutes at room temperature.
+Return the dough to the bowl and let rise for 30 minutes at room temperature.

-After this time, take out the dough on the table sprinkled with flour and flatten it a little with your palms.
+After that, turn the dough out onto the table sprinkled with flour.
+Flatten with your palms.

-Continue to stretch it with the facet until you get a uniform rectangle, about 5mm thick.
+Roll out with the rolling pin into a uniform rectangle, about 5mm thick.

-I chose to cut the sausages in half, to make the pretzels a little smaller.
+I chose to cut the sausages into halves, to make small pretzel dogs.

-You can cut them even smaller (for appetizers), or even leave them whole, like classic pretzels.
+You can cut them even smaller (for appetizers), or leave them whole, like the classic bagel dogs.

 Watch the whole process more closely in the video.

-For the cheese pretzel, first roll the sausages in a slice of cheese (I cut it in half because I also have the sausages in half).
+For the cheese pretzels, first wrap the sausages in a slice of yellow cheese (cut into halves, just like the sausages).

-Then wrap it in the same way with a slice of dough, superimposed on each level, so that there are no gaps above the pretzel.
-If you do not wrap it well, the melted cheese will flow into the tray.
+Then wrap the sausage in the same way with a dough strip, overlapping a bit, so that there are no gaps along the pretzel.
+If you don't wrap properly, the melted cheese will leak into the sheet.

-Arrange the pretzels thus formed in an oven tray lined with baking paper, let it rise a little for 10 minutes.
+Arrange the pretzel dogs in an oven sheet lined with baking paper, let rise for 10 minutes.

-Then grease with beaten egg and sprinkle poppy seeds or sesame seeds on top.
+Then brush with egg wash and sprinkle poppy or sesame seeds on top.

-Bake in the preheated oven at 200 degrees for 20-25 minutes, until nicely browned.
+Bake in the preheated oven at 200 C for 20-25 minutes, until nicely browned.

-Anyway, I recommend serving them hot or reheated with a salad or so simple, as an appetizer.
+I recommend serving hot or reheated with a salad or as such, as an appetizer.

 No comments yet.
 Be the first to post one!